-2) (F) Fail - 40 points and less, meaning that the work of a student is not acceptable and he/she has to study the subject anew.
+2) (F) Fail - 40 and less , meaning that the work of a student is not acceptable and he/she has to study the subject anew.
 For the midterm and final evaluations minimal passing grade is set.
-The final evaluation minimal passing grade must not exceed 60% of final evaluation grade.
-A credit can be awarded only after the attainment of learning outcomes, envisaged by the course syllabus following requirements: a) Obtaining minimal competence levels set for midterm and final evaluations; b) Obtaining minimum 51 points out of 100 points of final grade.
-A student is allowed to take an additional (make-up) exam in case he/she scored 41-50 points of final 100 grade or minimum 51 points, but did not obtain minimal competence level set for final evaluation.
-Considering its specification, the format, minimal competence level and the assessment criteria of midterm and final evaluations can be determined in the specific course/research component syllabus.
+The final evaluation minimal passing grade is 51% of final evaluation grade.
+Midterm and final evaluation grade distribution, their minimal competence levels and assessment criteria are described in the corresponding syllabus.
+A credit can be awarded only after the attainment of learning outcomes, envisaged by the course syllabus and following requirements: a) Obtaining minimal competence levels set for midterm and final evaluations; b) Obtaining minimum 51 points out of 100 points of final grade.
+A student is allowed to take an additional (make-up) exam in case he/she scored 41-50 points of final grade or minimum 51 points, but did not obtain minimal competence level set for final evaluation.
+Considering its specification, the format and the assessment criteria of mid-term and final evaluations can be determined in the specific module/course syllabus.
 Field of Employment: The Master of Science program in Computer Science will prepare internationally competitive specialists.
 The knowledge and skills acquired by the graduates will enable them to respond to modern technology related challenges.
 Graduates will be able to be employed both the private and public sectors, as a leading specialist, where they perform professional functions both independently and in teams.
 In particular, they will be able to work as a software developers, software engineers, data analysts, information technology specialists, network administrators, etc. Graduates can also continue their studies at the next level of academic education in the direction of computer science, computer engineering, information science, artificial intelligence and information technologies.

-Course / Module / Status Internship / Research Component Distri cou bution rses an of credit d semeste s per ers Distrit oution o f Hours I Year II Year Contact Hours Credit number I Semester II Semester III Semester IV Semester Lecture Seminar / Group Work / Laboratory Work / Practical work Midterm exam(s) Final exam Total number of contact hours Independent work Total number of hours
+Course / Module / Internship / Research Status Distribution of credits courses and semeste Distribution of Hours f Hours Component I Yea r II Y ear Contac t Hours Component Credit number I Semester II Semester III Semester IV Semester Lecture Seminar / Group Work / Laboratory Work / Practical work Midterm exam(s) Final exam Total number of contact hours Independent work Total number of hours